dyakonoff/cuba-validation/README.md

 _**Figure 5:** [Universal REST swagger specification](http://files.cuba-platform.com/swagger/#/Entities)_

 Following [this steps](rest-commands.md), let's get OAuth2 access token and try to add a new customer using universal REST.
-To test validation let's make this test customer having couple fields that shouldn't allow it to pass JPA checks:
+To test validation let's make this test customer having couple fields that shouldn't allow it to pass validation checks:

 ```json
 {